-Located in the eastern north-central region of the United States, Ohio is the 7th most populous and 10th most densely populated state with 11,544,225 total residents.
+Located in the eastern north-central region of the US, Ohio is the 7th most populous state with around 12 million residents.
 Ohio’s capital and largest city is Columbus.
-The state’s northern border is formed by 312 miles of Lake Erie coastline, while the southern border is defined by the Ohio River.
+The state’s northern border is formed by 312 miles of Lake Erie coastline.
+And the southern border is defined by the Ohio River.

 - Ohio College Opportunity Grant – offered as tuition assistance for students from low and moderate-income families, in order to increase access to higher education for individuals that could not afford it otherwise.

 - Ohio Safety Officers College Memorial Fund – awarded to children and spouses of peace officers, firefighters, and other safety officers killed in the line of duty, anywhere in the United States.